Student Eligibility and Enrollment Information

 Every matriculated student must complete the online Enrollment/Waiver process.
 All matriculating Graduate students carrying nine or more credit hours per semester are charged for the university health plan and must complete the online waiver process.

-Specific benefits questions you have about receiving your insurance card should be directed to Blue Cross Blue Shield of Massachusetts Member Services at 888-753-6615.
+Specific benefits questions you have about receiving your insurance card should be directed to Blue Cross Blue Shield of Massachusetts Member Services by phone at 888-753-6615.

-To request an insurance member ID, update your address, or ask general plan information, contact University Health Plans at 800-437-6448 or email: email@example.com.
+To request an insurance member ID, update your address, or ask general plan information, contact University Health Plans by phone 833-251-1123 or email: email@example.com.

 If you have school insurance, you should be seen in the Wellness Center (978-934-6800) for any medical or mental health problem.
 Please note that there is a $150 deductible for an emergency room visit, if you are not admitted to the hospital.